jpmitiguy/ExcelProjectFall2022/README.md

 ## License

-This project is soon planned to be licensed under the MIT License - see the LICENSE file for current details
+This project is licensed under the MIT License - see the LICENSE file for current details

 ## Acknowledgments